hansth/hansterhorst_com/content/_index.md

 ## Beyond Tech

 I’ve always been curious about technology and enjoy exploring new ideas and tools.
-But when I’m not coding, experimenting with my **HomeLab**, or tinkering with DevOps tools, you’ll likely find me outdoors on my **mountain bike** enjoying the trails or going on **bikepacking** adventures — clearing my head and finding inspiration and ideas in nature.
+But when I’m not coding, tinkering with my **HomeLab**, or experimenting with DevOps tools, you’ll likely find me outdoors on my **mountain bike ** enjoying the trails or going on **bikepacking** adventures — clearing my head and finding inspiration and ideas in nature.